TikaFlow/bash-sql/README.md

 before conversion takes place.

 The result is NULL if the argument is NULL.

 Base-64 encoded strings can be decoded using the [FROM_BASE64()](#from_base64) function.

 ### trim

 > prototype: trim(`str`)

-Returns the string `str` with all leading or trailing space characters removed.
+Returns the string `str` with all leading and trailing space characters removed.
 Returns NULL if `str` is NULL.

 ### truncate

 > prototype: truncate(`x`, `[d]`)

-Returns the number `X`, truncated to `D` decimal places.
+Returns the number `x`, truncated to `d` decimal places.
-If `D` is 0, the result has no decimal point or fractional part.
+If `d` is 0, the result has no decimal point or fractional part.
-`D` can be negative to cause `D` digits left of the decimal point of the value `X` to become zero.
+`d` can be negative to cause `d` digits left of the decimal point of the value `x` to become zero.

-If `X` or `D` is NULL, returns NULL.
+If `x` or `d` is NULL, returns NULL.

 ## ucase